Extra-special quotients of surface braid groups and double Kodaira fibrations with small signature: Introduction

 Kodaira fibred surfaces are a source of fascinating ad deep questions at the cross-road between the algebro-geometric properties of a compact, complex surface and the topological properties of the underlying closed, oriented $4$-manifold.
 In fact, they can be studied by using, besides the usual algebro-geometric methods, techniques borrowed from geometric topology such as the Meyer signature formula, the Birman-Hilden relations in the mapping class group and the subtraction of Lefchetz fibrations, see \cite{En98, EKKOS02, St02, L17}.
 We refer the reader to the survey paper \cite{Cat17} and the references contained therein for further details.

-The original example by Kodaira, and its variants described in \cite{At69, Hir69}, are obtained by taking ramified covers of products of curves, so they come with a pair of Kodaira fibrations.
-This leads to the definition of ``double" Kodaira fibration, see \cite{Zaal95, LeBrun00, BDS01, BD02, CatRol09, Rol10, LLR17}: \begin{definition} A \emph{double Kodaira surface} is a compact, complex surface $S$, endowed with a \emph{double Kodaira fibration}, namely a surjective, holomorphic map $f \colon S \to B_1 \times B_2$ yielding, by composition with the natural projections, two Kodaira fibrations $f_i \colon S \to B_i$, $i=1, \, 2$. \end{definition}
+The original examples by Kodaira (see for instance \cite[Chapter V, Section 14]{BHPV03}) and its variants described in \cite{At69, Hir69} are obtained by taking cyclic covers of a product of curves $C \times D$, branched over a smooth divisor which is the disjoint union of a finite number of graphs of regular maps $C \to D$.
+Thus, they come with two distinct Kodaira fibrations, namely the pull-backs of the two natural fibrations in $C \times D$ (followed by a Stein factorization, if necessary).
+This leads to the following definition of ``double" Kodaira fibration, see \cite{Zaal95, LeBrun00, BDS01, BD02, CatRol09, Rol10, LLR17}: \begin{definition} A \emph{double Kodaira surface} is a compact, complex surface $S$, endowed with a \emph{double Kodaira fibration}, namely a surjective, holomorphic map $f \colon S \to B_1 \times B_2$ yielding, by composition with the natural projections, two Kodaira fibrations $f_i \colon S \to B_i$, $i=1, \, 2$. \end{definition}

 In the sequel, we will describe our approach to the construction of double Kodaira fibrations based on the techniques introduced in \cite{CaPol19, Pol20}, and present our results.
 The main step is to ``detopologize" the problem, by transforming it into a purely algebraic one.
 This will be done in the particular case of \emph{diagonal} double Kodaira fibrations, namely, Stein factorizations of finite Galois covers